 The Chief Financial Officer’s main areas of responsibility include group accounting and control, treasury (including project and customer financing), taxation, process development, corporate planning, and investor relations.
 The Executive Vice Presidents of the businesses are each responsible for the sales volumes and profitability of their respective global business, deploying the capabilities of the Group’s worldwide subsidiaries.
 The main areas of responsibility of the Executive Vice President, Corporate Relations & Legal Affairs are corporate relations and legal affairs, intellectual asset management and sustainability, environmental and occupational health and safety, as well as security, including cyber security.
 The Executive Vice President, Human Resources is responsible for people related processes.
 The main areas of responsibility of the Executive Vice President, Communications, Branding & Marketing are external and internal communications, as well as branding and marketing.
 Information on the members of the Board of Management and their areas of responsibility and holdings can be found in the Board of Management CVs.

-The Board of Management met 12 times during 2021.
-Major items on the agenda of the Board of Management were the strategic framework of the group, business strategies and their implementation plans, as well as the sustainability strategy and decarbonisation targets.
+The Board of Management met 12 times during 2022.
+Major items on the agenda of the Board of Management were the business strategies and their implementation plans, as well as the sustainability strategy and decarbonisation targets.
 The Board of Management also focused on market development, financial performance, regulatory environment, and technology development.
-Considering the substantial impact of Covid-19 on Wärtsilä globally, managing business continuity, and the protection of the health and safety of the company’s own personnel and the personnel of its stakeholders were key priorities.
-Furthermore, other areas of importance included risk management, order intake and production capacity, as well as supplier and other stakeholder relationships.
+Managing the consequences on the company of the increasing geopolitical tensions and Russia-Ukraine war were in strong focus.
+Also, the market demand development and the planning of production capacity and the engine manufacturing footprint in Europe were significant items of the agenda of the Board of Management.
+Furthermore, other areas of importance included health and safety of personnel, risk management, continuous improvement, as well as supplier and other stakeholder relationships.